ReaTsukuda/7thDragon2020EnemyTool/README.md

 This respository comes with `unpack.rb`, a simple Ruby script for manually unpacking TPK archives.
 The syntax for running it is:

 `ruby unpack.rb <TPK_FILENAME>`, where <TPK_FILENAME> is the name of the pack you want to unpack—for example, `init.tpk`.

+# Acknowledgements

+Thanks to [Pokeytax](https://cavespeak.org/) for telling me how the dictionary text encoding in the fan translation script editors works.
+And also for making the 2020 fan translations, I guess.